 Launched on the 6 November 2004, the M60 offered Bradfordians their first direct link to the Trafford Centre.
 The limited stop service called at Halifax before travelling non-stop from there to Prestwich.
 The M60 route also shadowed Burnley and Pendle’s X43 (Witch Way) route up to Deansgate before continuing to the Trafford Centre.
 De rigeur for the route (according to one observation made by yours truly on a wet Wednesday) were young Alexander bodied Volvo Olympians.

 What Happened Next?
 The M60 route probably had one of the shortest shelf lives for a Trafford Centre route and has been withdrawn for some time.
 For Bradfordians, most of the shops available at the Trafford Centre are more readily available in Leeds and the out of town White Rose Centre (both well served by local buses).
 It is unclear as to when it was withdrawn given a distinct lack of information of the said route.

 Not to be content with being a lost bus route, this one also qualifies for inclusion in the Lost Bus Operators of Greater Manchester category.
 Operated by UK North, the Hadfield (then later Gorton) based company were no stranger to Hyde and Hattersley, hitherto serving these parts as Mybus.
-The spring of 2002 saw the company launch a limited stop service from Hattersley to the Trafford Centre.
+In time for Christmas, September 2001 saw the company launch a limited stop service from Hattersley to the Trafford Centre.

 3: S50: Manchester – Ashton-under-Lyne – Mossley (Speedwell Value):